 7. Pad Kra Pao Wagyu (169 THB) - Kaprow Khun Phor

 Kaprow Khun Phor is another Pad Kra Pao specialist in Bangkok and is located in Silom Soi 20, one of the popular street food areas in Bangkok.
-The menu of Kaprow Khun Phor huge with all sorts of different version of Pad Kra Pao, including a keto, vegan and vegetarian version but also a wide variety of seafood versions.
+The menu of Kaprow Khun Phor is huge with all sorts of different versions of Pad Kra Pao, including a keto, vegan and vegetarian version but also a wide variety of seafood versions.
 Kaprow Khun Phor has fifteen different levels of spiciness and even have a leaderboard of customers who can handle the most amount of spiciness and the current number one handled the insanely level 37.
 Don’t be afraid, this restaurant also serves non-spicy Pad Kra Pao.
 Our favourite version of Pad Kra Pao was the Pad Kra Pao Wagyu (169 THB), which was served in a Japanese-style bowl.
 The thinly sliced Thai Wagyu was a good alternative to common versions like minced pork or chunks of chicken.
-More information about Kaprow Khun Phor, such as the opening times, exact location, check-in pictures and other TopTravelFoods users’ opinions, check out the TopTravelFoods review page of Kaprow Khun Phor.
+For more information about Kaprow Khun Phor, such as the opening times, exact location, check-in pictures and other TopTravelFoods users’ opinions, check out the TopTravelFoods review page of Kaprow Khun Phor.

 Why this Pad Kra Pao is among the best in Bangkok: a huge variety of Pad Kra Pao versions, many levels of spiciness, Thai Wagyu beef was a welcome alternative.